Peter Zschech: History with U-505

 On 11 November 1942, a month into her first war patrol under Zschech, U-505 was heavily damaged by air attack in the Caribbean Sea.
 The direct impact of a 250-lb bomb from a Lockheed Hudson on the foredeck tore the deck gun from the boat and severely breached the hull.
 Zschech ordered his men to abandon ship but his officers refused and managed to keep her afloat after a marathon two-week effort.
 She eventually limped back to Lorient on 12 December, earning the vessel the mixed honor of being the most heavily damaged U-boat to successfully return to port during the war.

 Repairs took six months.
 When Zschech again attempted to take U-505 to sea, repeated mechanical failures forced him to turn back for repairs after only a few days.
 This happened six consecutive times, usually due to sabotage by French dockyard workers in the Resistance, and caused U-505 to become the butt of numerous jokes for her combat ineffectiveness; while some U-boats were racking up impressive tonnage totals (and others were being sunk with all hands), U-505 had not even succeeded in leaving the Bay of Biscay in almost a year.

-The main joke about Zschech was, while many other U-boats were being sunk with all hands... "there is a captain who will always return home...
-Zschech" (due to the sabotages mentioned, such as defective welds).
+The main joke about Zschech was, "while many other U-boats were being sunk with all hands, there is a captain who will always return home, Zschech", due to the sabotages mentioned, such as defective welds.

 Suicide while in command

 On 10 October 1943, U-505 finally managed to leave successfully on patrol after six failed attempts.
 After only 14 days, she drew the attention of a pair of Allied destroyers while surfaced off the Azores and came under concentrated depth charge attack, a procedure all too common for U-boat crews by this point in the war.
 While riding out the depth charging, Zschech apparently suffered a severe mental breakdown and committed suicide by shooting himself in the head with a Walther PPK pistol in his control room, in full view of his shocked crew.
 His second-in-command, Oberleutnant zur See Paul Meyer, swiftly took command, rode out the remainder of the attack per standard procedure and returned the boat to port with light damage.
-Amazingly, he was not commended for his quick restoration of military discipline, but only "absolved of all blame" by the Kriegsmarine, who seemed to view U-505s troubles as proof of a generalized lack of discipline by her command crew, further harming whatever morale remained in the command staff of U-505.
+However, he was not commended for his quick restoration of military discipline, but only "absolved of all blame" by the Kriegsmarine, who seemed to view U-505s troubles as proof of a generalized lack of discipline by her command crew, further harming whatever morale remained in the command staff of U-505.